 In 2007, at the request of a commission by the Shanghai Conservatory of Music, Sheng’s alma mater, Sheng wrote Shanghai Overture in celebration of the eightieth year of its founding.
 He also was among the composers chosen by the Beijing 2008 Olympic Games Committee to composer music for the opening ceremony.

 Enjoying being one of the highly successful orchestral composers, Sheng has also demonstrated his gift in the theater.
 From 1989 to 1992 Sheng served as the Composer-in-Residence at the Lyric Opera of Chicago.
 The experience helped shape Sheng as an operatic composer.
 In collaboration with librettist Andrew Porter, Sheng created his first opera The Song of Majnun (1992)—a one-act of a Persian ‘Romeo and Juliet’ story.
 The opera subsequently received five other productions nationwide and was recorded by the Houston Grand Opera on the Delos label in 1997.
 Sheng’s natural talent in opera was further proven by two other major stage works, The Silver River and Madam Mao.
 A two-act opera, Madam Mao, commissioned and premiered by the Santa Fe Opera in 2003, portrays Jiang Qing, Chairman Mao’s repressed, vengeful wife who was one of the leading architects of the Chinese Cultural Revolution.
 Set to a libretto by the stage director Colin Graham, the work garnered worldwide acclaim.
 Said The New York Times, “Sheng’s [style] is an exquisite blend of the musical East and West… the orchestra writing is brilliant” Michael Kennedy of the Telegraph (London) called it “…extraordinary music and a riveting evening in the theater.”
 The multi-cultural music theater work The Silver River (co-commissioned by the Kennedy Center for the Performing Arts, the Chamber Music Society of Lincoln Center, The Santa Fe Chamber Music Festival, Chamber Music Northwest in Portland, OR.), with a libretto by the noted playwright David Henry Hwang, received a visually stunning production staged by Ong Keng Sen, the world renowned Singaporean director.
 The production was co-commissioned with the Prince Music Theater in Philadelphia and premiered by the Spoleto festival, USA, in 2000.
 The Silver River has been performed subsequently in Philadelphia, in Singapore by Theaters Works, and it was a highlight of the Lincoln Center Festival in 2002.
 It was presented by the University Music Society at University of Michigan in 2007.
+Currently, with co-librettist David Henry Hwang, Sheng is working on a new opera The Dream of Red Chamber, commissioned by the San Francisco Opera, to be premiered in the fall of 2016.

 From 2006-2008 Sheng was appointed as the first Composer-in-Residence for the New York City Ballet, where he collaborated with the noted choreographer Christopher Wheeldon on a new ballet The Nightingale and the Rose, one of the two commissioned works by the NYCB.
 The Nightingale and the Rose was well received by the public and the critics alike.
 In 2011, New York City Ballet will premiere Just Dance, a new ballet from Sheng in collaboration with Peter Martins, its Ballet Master in Chief.
 Sheng’s music was admired by other well-known choreographers as well.
 In 2002, Helgi Tomasson, the Artistic Director of the San Francisco Ballet compiled three of Sheng’s extant pieces and premiered a new ballet entitled Chi-Lin in San Francisco in February, 2002, with subsequent touring performances in New York City and the Kennedy Center.
 Jean-Pierre Bonnefoux, the Artistic Director at the North Carolina Dance Theater, choreographed Sheng’s Four Movements for Piano Trio in 1996 entitled 'Zoomin’.
 In 2006, as part of the NYCB’s Diamond Project, Bonnefoux again choreographed two orchestra works of Sheng Flute Moon and Two Poems from Sung Dynasty and premiered at the New York City Ballet entitled Two Birds with the Wings of One.